InnerListening™ : the practice of a true dialogue

 You may see in this classification that we have an ontological premise behind signal epigenesis.

-Those moments, when a signal appears on or in our body, and in a similar vein possibly mirrored in the body of the client, are important, because we often, when the signal is out of context, dismiss the signal as an itch, an ordinary moment of unease, discomfort or when familiarity of the signal is part of our own inner vocabulary.
+Those moments, when a signal appears on or in our body, and in a similar vein possibly mirrored in the body of the client, are important, because we often, when the signal is out of context, dismiss the signal as an itch, an ordinary moment of unease, discomfort or when the familiarity of the signal is part of our own inner vocabulary.
 This prescient signal can allow us to ‘know’ something about the client who is about to appear, or who we are now facing.

 Signals are carried through the ethers (air) and are received by us through our different lenses.
-These lens are our different antenna and filters which we use to screen incoming data.
+These lenses are our different antennae and filters which we use to screen incoming data.
 We have many parts of our body that act as antennae, and this is probably why some practitioners have a limited gamut of signals because they receive through a single or particular antenna and/or filter.
 Our body is a beautiful piece of technology, albeit organic!
 Because we retain aspects of our phylogenetic past we contain the remnants of the lower species through which we have evolved and have incorporated aspects of their functionality within ourselves.

 Direct receiving from a Higher Source can direct us to a larger nous, something out of our range of broadcast or abilities.
-These moments occur because of our inner state or openness and surrender, where signals appear from Grace rather than from the broadcast.
+These moments occur because of our inner state of openness and surrender, where signals appear from Grace rather than from the broadcast.
 Our body can also manufacture signals.
 This is when our own hubris creates or constructs signals.
-This is normal, in that we go through the hunter-gatherer stage as therapists, where we sniff out what, where or who our quarry is.
+This is normal, in that we go through the hunter-gatherer stage as therapists, where we sniff out what, where, or who our quarry is.
 The problem in this scenario is that ‘what is‘ is in our own limited ontological understanding, so we find the object which may be what we know rather than what ‘is’.
-We create because we need to find the target, be successful.
-There is nothing wrong with this; it is absolutely necessary, because what we find will have a reality but it may simply be a layer or realm which we are familiar with rather than something which arrives spontaneously from them to inform us of the deeper part of their narrative.
-Otherwise we may tune into information which we are adept at: the meaning of ‘left field’ infers that we have been informed of something laterally; this can be from a field (feeling or intuition), a smell or pheromone (instinct), a collective thought (knowing).
-These are all valid bits of data, only that we must be cognitive of our ability to construct, create or receive signals.
-We have to develop a capacity to be true, clear, pristine and free of need.
-When we are informed from on High, or from allies, whether internal or external, both downward-vertical or lateral information leads us to the goal that is theirs not ours.
+We create because we need to find the target, and be successful.
+There is nothing wrong with this; it is absolutely necessary because what we find will have a reality but it may simply be a layer or realm which we are familiar with rather than something which arrives spontaneously from them to inform us of the deeper part of their narrative.
+Otherwise, we may tune into information which we are adept at the meaning of ‘left field’ infers that we have been informed of something laterally; this can be from a field (feeling or intuition), a smell or pheromone (instinct), a collective thought (knowing).
+These are all valid bits of data, only that we must be cognitive of our ability to construct, create, or receive signals.
+We have to develop a capacity to be true, clear, pristine, and free of need.
+When we are informed from on High, or from allies, whether internal or external, both downward-vertical or lateral information leads us to the goal that is theirs, not ours.